 Take a look at the innovative design in the short video below (no sound).

-The distillery are having their stills hand crafted in Elgin.
+The distillery’s stills are handcrafted in Elgin.
 Check out the short video.

-When complete, the distillery will produce 400,000 litres of pure alcohol per year as well as welcoming tens of thousands of visitors through the door with a shop, restaurant, private dining and bar.
+The distillery produces 400,000 litres of pure alcohol per year as well and welcomes tens of thousands of visitors through the door with a shop, restaurant, private dining and bar.
 In addition to this there are a number of flexible spaces that can be used for exhibitions and public events.

-At the core of the building will be a vertical production process, with grain milling and mashing at the top, leading down through fermentation to distillation at the bottom.
-Around that, will be a unique experience for our visitors, allowing them to get as close to the process as possible.
+At the core of the building is a vertical production process, with grain milling and mashing at the top, leading down through fermentation to distillation at the bottom.
+This is surrounded by a unique experience for our visitors, allowing them to get as close to the process as possible.

-All of this will be encased in a beautiful, bold and modern building sitting on Leith’s waterfront – a beacon for cruise ships entering the port and an iconic new structure for Edinburgh.
+All of this is encased in a beautiful, bold and modern building sitting on Leith’s waterfront – a beacon for cruise ships entering the port, and an iconic new structure for Edinburgh.

 As a nine-storey structure, in an area with water on one side and the city of Edinburgh on the other, this project is one of the most complex builds in Edinburgh.
 Building on the water’s edge posed its own challenges, including driving piles in between the existing harbour wall tie rods.